Medical school in the United States: Admissions

-In general, admission into a US medical school is considered highly competitive and typically requires completion of a four-year Bachelor's degree or at least 90 credit hours from an accredited college or university.
-Many applicants obtain further education before medical school in the form of Master's degrees or other non science-related degrees.
-Admissions criteria may include overall performance in the undergraduate years and performance in a group of courses specifically required by U.S. medical schools (pre-health sciences), the score on the Medical College Admission Test (MCAT), application essays, letters of recommendation (most schools require either one letter from the undergraduate institution's premedical advising committee or a combination of letters from at least one science faculty and one non-science faculty), and interviews.
+In general, admission into a U.S. medical school is considered highly competitive and typically requires completion of a four-year bachelor's degree or at least 90 credit hours from an accredited college or university.
+Many applicants obtain further education before medical school in the form of master's degrees or other non-science-related degrees.
+Admissions criteria may include overall performance in the undergraduate years and performance in a group of courses specifically required by U.S. medical schools (pre-health sciences), the score on the Medical College Admission Test (MCAT), application essays, letters of recommendation (most schools require either one letter from the undergraduate institution's premedical advising committee or a combination of letters from at least one member of the science faculty and one non-science faculty member), and interviews.

 Beyond objective admissions criteria, many programs look for candidates who have had unique experiences in community service, volunteer work, international studies, research, or other advanced degrees.
 The application essay is the primary opportunity for the candidate to describe their reasons for entering a medical career.
-The essay requirements are usually open-ended to allow creativity and flexibility for the candidate to draw upon their personal experiences/challenges to make him/her stand out amongst other applicants.
-If granted, an interview serves as an additional way to express these subjective strengths that a candidate may possess.
+The essay requirements are usually open-ended to allow creativity and flexibility for the candidate to draw upon their personal experiences and challenges to stand out amongst other applicants.
+If granted, an interview serves as an additional way to express these subjective strengths.

 Since 2005, the Association of American Medical Colleges has recommended that all medical schools conduct background checks on applicants in order to prevent individuals with convictions for serious crimes from being matriculated.